-(2) Collaborate with Kase tsart

-University to undertake a

-prototype project of Smal rt
+prototype project of Smart

-Refrigeration under the c
+Refrigeration under the concept

-of IOT or Internet of Thing
+of IOT or Internet of Things for ice

 plants and cold storage.

-- Participated in the deve lopment

-of a food innovation mode

-for frozen food processin -

-drink for small and mediu -

-enterprises (SMEs) Total

-for SME business under t

-concept of BCG Model (E

-Circular Green Economy

-for sustainable economic

-development.
-In line with

-government policy with th

-Faculty of Engineering Ki ng

-Mongkut's Institute of Teo chnology

-Ladkrabang continuously under

-the MOU signed in 2020
+- Participated in the development of a food innovation model factory for frozen food processing and drink for small and medium enterprises (SMEs) Total Solution for SME business under the concept of BCG Model (Bio Circular Green Economy Model) for sustainable economic development.
+In line with the government policy with the Faculty of Engineering King Mongkut's Institute of Technology Ladkrabang continuously under the MOU signed in 2020